New 7 Wonders of the World

 Khufu seems to have set to work on building his grand tomb shortly after coming to power.
 The rulers of the Old Kingdom governed from the city of Memphis and the nearby necropolis of Saqqara was already dominated by Djoser’s pyramid complex while other sites such as Dashur had been used by Sneferu.
 An older necropolis, however, was also close by and this was Giza.
 Khufu’s mother, Hetepheres I (c.
 2566 BCE), was buried there and there were no other great monuments to compete for attention close by; so Khufu chose Giza as the site for his pyramid.

-new 7 wonders of the world: Construction of the Pyramid
+New 7 wonders of the world: Construction of the Pyramid

 The first step in constructing a pyramid, after deciding upon the best location, was organizing the crews and allocating resources and this was the job of the second-most powerful man in Egypt, the vizier.
 Khufu’s vizier was Hemiunu, his nephew, credited with the design and building of the Great Pyramid.
 Hemiunu’s father, Nefermaat (Khufu’s brother) had been Sneferu’s vizier in his pyramid-building projects and it is probable he learned a great deal about construction from these experiences.

-The vizier was the final architect of any building project and had to delegate responsibility for materials, transport, labor, payments and any other aspect of the work.
-Written receipts, letters, diary entries, official reports to and from the palace all make clear that a great building project was accomplished at Giza under Khufu’s reign but not one of these pieces of evidence suggest exactly how the pyramid was created.
+The vizier was the final architect of any building project and had to delegate responsibility for materials, transport, labor, payments, and any other aspect of the work.
+Written receipts, letters, diary entries, official reports to and from the palace all make clear that a great building project was accomplished at Giza under Khufu’s reign but not one of these pieces of evidence suggests exactly how the pyramid was created.
 The technological skill evident in the creation of the Great Pyramid still mystifies scholars, and others, in the present day.
 Egyptologists Bob Brier and Hoyt Hobbs comment on this:

 Because of their immense size, building pyramids posed special problems of both organization and engineering.
 Constructing the Great Pyramid of the pharaoh Khufu, for example, required that more than two million blocks weighing from two to more than sixty tons be formed into a structure covering two football fields and rising in a perfect pyramidal shape 480 feet into the sky.
 Its construction involved vast numbers of workers which, in turn, presented complex logistical problems concerning food, shelter, and organization.
 Millions of heavy stone blocks needed not only to be quarried and raised to great heights but also set together with precision in order to create the desired shape.